• About share house

 The key points of this innovation are as follows:

-• Control your monthly expenses
+• Controlling your monthly expenses

 Household management techniques to reduce expenses